sjbennett123/polarlarp/content/rules/rulebook/_index.md

 ### Dead

 If you are still at -1 Body Points after completing your Death Countdown, then you are dead.
 Death may also come from Killing Blows (see below) and certain effects.
 All of your active spells, alchemical substances, and other effects will immediately disappear.
-The only things that will remain are Hex, Forget-it-Well, Forget-me-Not, and Enslavement.
+The only things that will remain are Gadabari Hex, Forget-it-Well, Forget-me-Not, and Enslavement.
 Sometimes, a Curse of Transform ation or an Infection might disappear when a character dies.
 No other game effect is active after death, except for certain

 Formal Magic Spells (this will be stated on the tag).
 The only thing that can save you now is a Life spell delivered within five minutes.
 Even if a Life spell is given to you, all your active spells, alchemical substances and other effects (except those listed above) are lost.
 If the five minutes pass without a Life spell then your body dissipates, all of your in game items drop to the ground, and you must immediately become a spirit and can only be brought back by a resurrection